HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 regions_list = my_js9.GetRegions("all", {"format":"csv", "wcssys":"physical"})

 # regions_list
-from io import StringIO
-import numpy as np
 data = np.genfromtxt(StringIO(regions_list), delimiter=",", dtype=None, encoding=None)
 print(len(data))
 # For this particular observation, the PPS region file will show X number of detected sources, but in the region file a \